 Installation¶

-liter-llm has prebuilt packages for every supported language.
+Liter-llm ships prebuilt packages for every supported language plus a CLI and Docker image for the proxy + MCP server.
 Pick your stack, run one command, and start calling models.

-Every package includes prebuilt binaries for Linux (x86_64 / aarch64), macOS (Apple Silicon), and Windows.
-No Rust toolchain needed unless you're building from source.
+Prebuilt binaries cover Linux (x86_64 / aarch64), macOS (Apple Silicon), and Windows.
+The Rust toolchain is only needed when building from source.

 CLI / Docker¶

-The CLI runs the proxy server and MCP tool server.
-You don't need it if you're only using a language binding.
+The CLI runs the proxy server and the MCP tool server.
+You don't need it if you only use a language binding.

 Start the proxy: